docarray/docarray/README.md

 Legacy versions of DocArray also support [Redis](https://redis.io/) and [Milvus](https://milvus.io/), but these are not yet supported in the current version.

-Of course this is only one thing that DocArray can do, so we encourage you to check out the rest of this readme!
+Of course this is only one of the things that DocArray can do, so we encourage you to check out the rest of this readme!

 </details>

-## Install the alpha
+## Installation

-To try out the alpha you can install it via git:
+To install DocArray from the CLI, run the following command:

 ```shell
 pip install -U docarray